Edmondpoon/Public-Key-Cryptography/README.md

+# Disclaimer
+This repository contains a school project for <strong> cse13s </strong> and all current students should not look at the source code.

-# Assignment 6 - Public Key Cryptography
+# Public Key Cryptography
 The decrypt and encrypt programs aim to encrypt and/or decrypt any file type using a private and public key to prevent everybody except the intended audience from reading the file.